tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 You can generate outputs using the RAML spec from a variety of platforms.
 Here are three ways:

  * [Developer Portal on Anypoint platform](https://anypoint.mulesoft.com/apiplatform).
 Choose this option if you are developing and delivering your API on Mulesoft's Anypoint platform.
  * [API Console output](https://github.com/mulesoft/api-console).
 Choose this option if you want a standalone API Console output delivered on your own server.
+(Note that this option also allows you to embed the console in an iframe.)
  * [RAML2HTML project](http://raml2html.leanlabs.io/).
 Choose this option if you want a simple HTML output of your API documentation.
 No interactive console is included.

 ## Deliver doc through the Anypoint Platform Developer Portal